Building a data processing pipeline using a directory table¶

 Inserts the data into a Snowflake table.

-The pipeline uses a stream to detect changes to a directory table on the stage, and a task that executes a user-defined function (UDF) to process the files.
+The pipeline uses a stream to detect changes to a directory table on the stage, and a task that executes a UDF to extract data from the files.

 The following diagram summarizes how the example pipeline works: